-Business Associations Course Code LAWF 3800 Section Number 01 Instructor Dr Krish Maharaj Course is open to 2L or 3L 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Monday and Wednesday at 11:30 a.m. to 12:50 p.m.
-Assessment Method 100% final exam Materials J Anthony VanDuzer, The Law of Partnerships and Corporations , 4th edn (Irwin Law, 2018) is available online from the TRU Library.
-Calendar Description This course is a detailed survey of the common forms of business organization, including the law of agency, partnerships, limited partnerships, and societies and corporations, with a focus on the corporation and the rights and responsibilities of shareholders and directors.
+Business Associations Course Code LAWF 3800 Section Number 01 Instructor Dr Krish Maharaj Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50 O p.m.
+Assessment Method 100% final exam Materials • he Law of Partnerships o 18) is available online fro • Calendar Description This course is a detailed survey of the common forms of business organization, including the law of agency, partnerships, limited partnerships, and societies and corporations, with a focus on the corporation and the rights and responsibilities of shareholders and directors.
 Other Information By the end of this course, students should be able to describe the key attributes of the forms of business organization covered in the course and the respective advantages and disadvantages of these forms.
 Students should also understand the respective rights and responsibilities of management and ownership, and the fundamentals of corporate governance.

-Civil Procedure Course Code LAWF 3910 Section Number 01 Instructor Dr Andrew Pilliar Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Tuesday and Thursday at 8:30 to 9:50 a.m.
-Assessment Method 10% participation in periodic small group discussions in class 30% optional help-not-hurt assignment 60% or 90% final exam Materials Fraser, Horn, and Griffin, The Conduct of Civil Litigation in British Columbia , Student Edition, 2nd edn (LexisNexis, 2020).
-The 1st edition is also acceptable.
-Calendar Description This course is a detailed examination of issues which arise in the progress of a civil action from first meeting the client through to judgment in the Supreme Court of British Columbia.
+Civil Procedure Course Code LAWF 3910 Section Number 01 Instructor Dr Andrew Pilliar Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Tuesday and Thursday ursday at 8:30 to 9:50 a.m.
+10% participation in periodic small group discussions in class Assessment Method 30% optional help-not- hurt assignment 60% or 90% final exam Fraser, Horn, and Griffi n, The Conduct of Civil L itigation in British Materials Columbia, Student Edit ion, 2nd edn (LexisNexis 5, 2020).
+The 1st edition is also a • d examination of issues progress of a civil action from first meeting the client through to judgment in the Supreme Court of British Columbia.
 The British Columbia Rules of Court are set in the context of the values underlying them.
 What sort of civil litigation system do we want?
-What sort of system do we in fact have?
-Particular attention is paid to the linkages between the apparently discrete components of the process as set out in the Rules, linkages at the levels of both the underlying values and the actual practice.
+Calendar Description What sort of system do we in fact have?
+Particular attention is paid Calcillar Description to the linkages between the apparently discrete components of the process as set out in the Rules, linkages at the levels of both the underlying values and the actual practice.
 The use of procedures under the Rules to anticipate and resolve evidence problems that might arise at trial is emphasized.
 Interprovincial and international aspects of the civil litigation process are also considered.
-Other Information This course will: introduce the fundamentals of civil procedure and familiarize students with the structure of a civil action, provide a theoretical framework for the rules of procedure and identify the values and policies on which the rules are based, and place the rules in a practical context to encourage future practitioners to use the rules in a responsible, strategic, and costeffective manner.
+This course will: introduce the fundamentals of civil procedure and familiarize students with the structure of a civil action, Other Information 2. provide a theoretical framework for the rules of procedure and identify the values and policies on which the rules are based, and 3. place the rules in a practical context to encourage future practitioners to use the rules in a responsible, strategic, and cost- effective manner.

-Dispute Resolution (DR) Course Code LAWF 3940 Section Number 01 Instructor Chrystie Stewart Course is open to required Semester fall or winter Credits 3 3 Days and Times Wednesday at 4:00 to 6:50 p.m.
+Dispute Resolution (DR) Course Code LAWF 3940 Section Number 01 Instructor Chrystie Stewart Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Wednesday at 4:00 to 6:50 p.m.
 Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fail) 50% participation 50% five assignments (10% each) Materials There is no required textbook for the course, but the following book is recommended: Roger Fisher and William Ury, Getting to Yes , 3rd edn (Penguin Books, 2011).
-Calendar Description This course provides an overview of the spectrum of the consensual dispute resolution process, including negotiation, collaborative lawyering, mediation, and judicial dispute resolution (JDR).
+This course provides an overview of the spectrum of the consensual Calendar Description This course provides an overview of the spectrum of the consensual dispute resolution process, including negotiation, collaborative lawyering, mediation, and judicial dispute resolution (JDR).
 Interest-based bargaining and mediation are emphasized.
-Other Information By the end of the course, students should be able to: identify the difference between positional bargaining and interest based negotiations; demonstrate a working knowledge of value based negotiations; articulately express their thoughts verbally while engaging in debate; identify legal issues and potential remedies in order to create a negotiation map; draft a mediation brief; conduct a mediation; orally advocate for their client in a multi-party negotiation; draft a settlement agreement.
+Other Information